 Although Ikigai is at the heart of Okinawan culture, location isn’t the only thing that affects one’s Ikigai.
 You need to consider factors like activeness, social behavior, and health.

-As mentioned earlier, the originating idea of Ikigai doesn’t have a great focus on profession or career.
+As mentioned earlier, the originating idea of Ikigai doesn’t have a great focus on a profession or career.
 As a result, many people have found their Ikigai without a direct correlation with work.

 For some people, their Ikigai lies in little everyday moments that bring joy.
 For others, it could be something grander.
 However, a person’s Ikigai could, of course, be linked to their work in our modern world.
 Below are some examples.

 One person’s Ikigai could revolve around family love.
 Think of a father, for instance.
 In this case, a devoted family man’s full source of joy or reason for waking up each day could be his family.

 Loving his wife and kids, watching the children grow up, and spending family time could be enough satisfaction.
 When you place this against someone whose mission is to save the world, it might seem lesser.
 However, a person’s Ikigai is personal and can be as simple as family.